Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 An **actor** is a type of role an End User might play and in this context represents one of the End Users identities.

 To be able to be found, a network client checks itself and its actors in with the geographically closest node.
 We call this the _Home Node_.
-When and actor needs to find another actor, it follows a protocol that requires the approximate location of the actor it is willing to connect to.
-This is possible becasue the system deals with End Users and usually people know the city, state or country where the people they know actually live.
-We avoid in this way using phone numbers, emails or any other possible personal identifier that could compromise End Users privacy.
+When an actor needs to find another actor, it follows a protocol that requires the approximate location of the actor it is willing to connect to.
+This is possible because the system deals with End Users and usually people know the city, state or country where the people they know actually live.
+This way we avoid using phone numbers, emails or any other possible personal identifier that could compromise End Users privacy.

-For scalability reasons, we moved the responsability of finding actors within the network, from the network itself to the network clients.
+For scalability reasons, we moved the responsibility of finding actors within the network, from the network itself to the network clients.
 Each node has a distributed catalog of Actors and is responsible to keep it updated.
-But instead of every node having the full catallog, only a set of nodes nearby the _Home Node_ of an actor knows that actor and which node is her home.
-This allows any actor who knows the approximate location of the actor she is searching for to easily find a trace and follow it to the current _Home Node_ where her friend is checked in, and stablish a coonection between them.
+But instead of every node having the full catalog, only a set of nodes nearby the _Home Node_ of an actor knows that actor and which node is its home.
+This allows any actor who knows the approximate location of the actor it is searching for to easily find a trace and follow it to the current _Home Node_ where its friend is checked in, and stablish a connection between them.

 <br>
 ### Incentive

 #### To developers

-Plug-ins developers declare a _Micro-Use-License_ for each plug-in they add to the Framework.
+Plug-in developers declare a _Micro-Use-License_ for each plug-in they add to the Framework.
 Wallet or Financial Apps developers declare a _Micro-Use-License_ for their components.
 End users install the Apps (wallets) of their choice.
 The license to be paid is the summary of the App's _Micro-Use-License_ plus all the _Micro-Use-Licenses_ of the plug-ins used by that App.

-The Framework is responsibile to enforce the license agreements, charge the end user and distribute the payments to all developers involved.
+The Framework is responsible to enforce the license agreements, charge the end user and distribute the payments to all developers involved.

 #### To network nodes

 Network clients establishes a _Home Node_ where they check themselves and their actors in so as to be found by other network clients.
 They must pay a subscription fee to their _Home Node_ for it's services.
 Finding and calling other clients through other nodes is free for the caller.
-Those nodes income is covered by network clients for which they are their _Home Node_.
+Those nodes income is covered by network clients for which They are their _Home Node_.

 <br>
 ### Platforms

-We define as a _Platform_ to a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hirearchical stack.
+We define as a _Platform_ to a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hierarchical stack.

 Each _Platform_ may introduce to the system new workflows, Add-ons, Plug-ins, GUI components (Apps, wallets) and Actors.
 This enables the system to target different use cases with different actors involved.